tobinlewis/hello-world/README.md

 ===========

 My first repository
-Adding some additional notes to tht readme to understand how the commit feature works.
+Adding some additional notes to the readme to understand how the commit feature works.